davorg/dmp/chapters/chapter02.md

 ### Overview of the filter model

 Many operating systems, principally UNIX and its variants, support a feature called I/O redirection.
 This feature is also supported in Microsoft Windows, although as it is a command line feature, it is not used as much as it is in UNIX.
 I/O redirection gives the user great flexibility over where a program gets its input and sends its output.
 This is achieved by treating all program input and output as file input and output.
-The operating system opens three special file handles called STDIN, STDOUT, and STDERR which, by default, are attached to the user’s keyboard and monitor.
-This means that anything typed by the user on the keyboard appears to the program to be read from STDIN and anything that the program writes to STDOUT appears on the user's monitor.
-STDERR which is a special output file to which error messages are written, but this file can be safely ignored for the purposes of this discussion.
+The operating system opens three special filehandles called `STDIN`, `STDOUT`, and `STDERR` which, by default, are attached to the user’s keyboard and monitor.
+This means that anything typed by the user on the keyboard appears to the program to be read from `STDIN` and anything that the program writes to `STDOUT` appears on the user's monitor. `STDERR` which is a special output file to which error messages are written, but this file can be safely ignored for the purposes of this discussion.

 For example, if a user runs the UNIX command

     ls

-then a list of files in the current directory will be written to STDOUT and will appear on the user's monitor.
+then a list of files in the current directory will be written to `STDOUT` and will appear on the user's monitor.

 There are, however a number of special character strings that can be used to redirect these special files.
 For example, if our user runs the command

     ls > files.txt

-then anything that would have been written to STDOUT is, instead, written to the file `files.txt`.
-Similarly, STDIN can be redirected using the `<` character.
+then anything that would have been written to `STDOUT` is, instead, written to the file `files.txt`.
+Similarly, `STDIN` can be redirected using the `<` character.
 For example,

     sort < files.txt